Triple talaq in India

 Supreme Court of India has stated that the practice of divorce for Muslim men through, "Talaq-e-Hasan" which is pronounced once a month over a period of three months is allowed and a Muslim woman can also part ways with her husband through "khula (mutually agreed divorce)".

-However, Muslim men are still allowed to be polygamous and can also give a divorce easily by paying paltry sums.
+Some BJP commentators have suggested that the banning of triple talaq opens the door to challenging more Muslim marital practices, including polygamy.

 Legal ban on triple talaq

 The Muslim Women (Protection of Rights on Marriage) Act, 2019 passed on 30 July 2019 after a very long discussion and opposition finally got the verdict (the Indian Supreme Court judgement of August 2017 described below) to all women.
 It made triple talaq illegal in India on 1 August 2019, replacing the triple talaq ordinance promulgated in February 2019.
 It stipulates that instant triple talaq (talaq-e-biddat) in any form – spoken, written, or by electronic means such as email or SMS – is illegal and void, with up to three years in jail for the husband.
 Under the new law, an aggrieved woman is entitled to demand maintenance for her dependent children.

 The Government first introduced the bill to Parliament on 22 August 2017.
 MPs from Rashtriya Janata Dal, All India Majlis-e-Ittehadul Muslimeen, Biju Janata Dal, All India Anna Dravida Munnetra Kazhagam, Indian National Congress and All India Muslim League opposed the bill.
 Several Opposition lawmakers called for it to be sent to a select committee for scrutiny.
-It was passed on 28 December 2017 by the Lok Sabha, or lower house of the Indian Parliament, where the ruling BJP held the majority of seats.
+It was passed on 28 December 2017 by the Lok Sabha, or lower house of the Indian Parliament, where the decision found support from majority members of the House.

 In a major political win for the BJP government, the Rajya Sabha, or upper house of Parliament, where the ruling NDA did not have a majority, approved the bill (99–84) on 30 July 2019 after a lengthy debate.

 The bill followed a 2017 Supreme Court ruling that the practice of instant triple talaq is unconstitutional and a divorce pronounced by uttering talaq three times in one sitting is void and illegal.

 Muslim triple talaq petitioner Ishrat Jahan welcomed the Bill when it was presented.
 Also Arif Mohammad Khan welcomed and appreciated the decision taken by Government and Parliament of India.

 The triple talaq bill proposed by the previous Modi government lapsed when an election was called and the Lok Sabha was dissolved before the bill was sent to the Rajya Sabha for approval.